 Most students want their loan application to be approved before their college's Financial Declaration deadline.
-If this applies to you, please ensure that you complete the application process in plenty of time.
-The loan approval process can take up to four weeks during peak processing periods (June to October) or longer if there are difficulties with your application.
+If this applies to you, please ensure that you apply in plenty of time as the approval process can take up to four weeks or longer if there are difficulties with your application.
 It is your responsibility to ensure that you submit a complete loan application in good time to meet any deadlines.

 Step 1 – Complete your FAFSA